jillvillany/python-dev-setup/README.md

     - Set Python version in cwd
 - `pyenv global`
     - Set Python version to use system-wide (overwritten by local pyenv is specified)
-- Create a virtual env with pyenv (doesn't work on Windows)
+- Create a virtual env with pyenv (NOT AVAILABLE ON WINDOWS)
     - `pyenv virtualenv {python version} {venv name}`
     - Set venv as the local python for the project
         - `pyenv local {venv name}`